mmiguel6288/predicator/README.md

 # Predicator

 Predicator is a Python package that provides a flexible way to handle hierarchical conditional configurations.
 It allows you to define configurations that can adapt based on runtime conditions, without sacrificing readability or maintainability.
+It supports both synchronous and asynchronous predicate evaluation.

 ## Features